 Paulien Geerlings (Amsterdam,1970) is a Dutch dramaturge with an Indo-European background and vice president of the European Theatre Convention (ETC).
 After her high school education, she studied Philosophy and Theatre studies at the University of Amsterdam, gaining her MSc in 1997.
 In 2004 she received her MA at DasArts (currently DAS Theatre), a master’s programme for artistic practices in the field of theatre at the Amsterdam University of the Arts.
 For the past twelve years she has been the head dramaturg of De Toneelmakerij, the Amsterdam theatre company for young audiences.
 She is also leading the international collaboration projects of the company (Theatre Café/European Writers Lab, Young Europe 2) and is the artistic driving force behind ETC ‘s collaboration projects Nadia, Young Europe 3 and currently Young Europe 4.
 Alongside this, she translated several plays from German and English into Dutch, made theatre adaptations, taught at the Amsterdam University of the Arts and was a founding board member of Assitej NL.
 As a dramaturge, she has a strong focus on the development of new repertoire and the coaching of playwrights.
 She is committed to diversity issues, non-dominant voices in society and stories that haven’t been told (enough).
 Besides her work at De Toneelmakerij, she is co-founder of Toneelschrijfhuis, an artistic collective of playwrights and dramaturges, connected to Bellevue Theatre in Amsterdam.

-Cláudia Belchior is currently the President of the Executive Board of the D. Maria II National Theatre, position she has held since July 2015.
+Cláudia Belchior was the President of the Executive Board of the D. Maria II National Theatre in Lisbon, Portugal, a position she has held from July 2015 - June 2022.
 Cláudia has been involved with the performing arts for all of her career, at the foremost cultural institutions in Portugal, having served as Director, Coordinator for the Performing Arts, and Deputy Director for Planning and Budget at the Belém Cultural Centre and as Director of Production at the Gulbenkian Foundation.
 She has taught courses in Production Management, Stage Management, and Technical Direction in several institutions.

-ETC Secretary, General Director & Artistic Director Staatstschauspiel Dresden, Germany
+ETC Secretary, General Director & Artistic Director of Staatstschauspiel Dresden, Germany

 Joachim Klement studied in Cologne and Munich (Germany).
 Later he had various engagements as a dramaturge, among others in Wilhelmshaven, at the theatre in Graz (Austria) and at the Deutsches Schauspielhaus in Hamburg.
 From 1996, he was Senior Drama Dramatist at the National Theatre Mannheim for three years.
 Subsequent to this in 2004, he became Chief Dramaturge and deputy to the General Intendent at Bremen Theatre.
 In 2006/2007, he moved to Düsseldorf Schauspielhaus in the same capacity.
 Joachim Klement was then General Director of the Staatstheater Braunschweig before becoming General Director of the Staatsschauspiel Dresden.

-ETC Board Member, Artistic Planning at SNG Nova Gorica/Slovenia
+ETC Board Member, Artistic Director of SNG Nova Gorica/Slovenia

 Marko Bratuš studied dramaturgy and radio directing at the Academy for Theatre Radio Film and Television at University of Ljubljana, Slovenia.
 He worked both as theatre and film director, as well as dramaturge, musician, theatre pedagogue, new format developer and screenwriter for television, film, radio and theatre.
 He was artistic director at Gledališče Glej - NGO experimental theatre in Ljubljana between 2013 and 2016.
 Marko Bratuš works since 2016 as artistic director at the Slovenian national theatre Nova Gorica.